|The YD Soldiers Personal Hygiene

 warranted major consideration in the planning of any operation because reports from all theaters had indicated that malaria, diarrheal diseases, and neuropsychiatric disorders were causing more

-appropriate minimum standards of proficiency by all individuals and units.
+the appropriate minimum standards of proficiency by all individuals and units.
 At least one inspection and test was to be made within the 6 months preceding a unit's departure for overseas.
-Refresher

-courses were to be given in all officer pools, overseas replacement depots, and staging areas.
-Excessive sick rates from preventable diseases would be investigated and appropriate command action
+Refresher courses were to be given in all officer pools, overseas replacement depots, and staging areas.
+Excessive sick rates from preventable diseases would be investigated and appropriate

 The Training Division, Office of The Surgeon General, had from the beginning of mobilization carried on an extensive program of providing training aids such as posters, films, filmstrips, and three-

-into contact for the first time with many diseases against which there was no vaccine or other known specific immunization procedure, and the prevention of which was dependent to a very large
+come into contact for the first time with many diseases against which there was no vaccine or other known specific immunization procedure, and the prevention of which was dependent to a very

-Kingdom included indoctrination in methods of protection against louse infestation.
-Again, as the time of the Normandy invasion approached, troops were specifically briefed on the subject of typhus
+United Kingdom included indoctrination in methods of protection against louse infestation.
+Again, as the time of the Normandy invasion approached, troops were specifically briefed on the subject of

-were directed at the specific problems to be encountered, particularly continental customs with regard to disposal of human feces.
-Later, in 1944, the Preventive Medicine Division, Office of the Chief
+and were directed at the specific problems to be encountered, particularly continental customs with regard to disposal of human feces.
+Later, in 1944, the Preventive Medicine Division, Office of the

-medical officers included the importance of avoiding contact with patients who had common colds or other forms of acute upper respiratory infections; the proper methods for disposal of sputum and
+and medical officers included the importance of avoiding contact with patients who had common colds or other forms of acute upper respiratory infections; the proper methods for disposal of

-nasal secretions, with stress on the dangers of promiscuous spitting; the possibility of contracting infections from common drinking cups, canteens, towels, and other personal items.
-The importance of
+sputum and nasal secretions, with stress on the dangers of promiscuous spitting; the possibility of contracting infections from common drinking cups, canteens, towels, and other personal items.
+The

 An intensive theater-wide program to train men in prevention of trench foot was begun in November 1944.
 Replacement depots were instructed to make an entry on the War Department Adjutant